yasemxn/portfolioo/_pages/about.md

 About Me
 ------
-Highly motivated computer engineering graduate with a strong foundation in programming and systems design, currently pursuing an MSc. in Data Science and Artificial Intelligence.
-My dissertation, sponsored by Google, focuses on "Generative AI in the Enterprise as a Co-Worker for Tech Support" I bring a structured, energetic, collaborative work style with excellent communication skills to improve and optimise processes.
-I possess strong critical thinking, problem-solving, and time management skills, allowing me to effectively utilise my technical expertise for a career in AI development and data science.
-I've been able to apply my academic learning in practical settings and have made significant contributions to project successes.
-I'm eager to advance further and tackle new challenges in this field.
+Motivated graduate with a BSc in Computer Engineering and an MSc in Data Science and AI, with a dissertation on "Generative AI in the Enterprise as a Co-worker for Tech Support," sponsored by Google.
+I bring strong programming, systems design, and problem-solving skills, along with a structured, collaborative work style.
+My academic knowledge has been applied in real-world projects, contributing to successful projects, and I'm excited to embrace new challenges in the area.

 Education
 ------
 <b>Bournemouth University</b> <br/>
 MSc. in Data Science and Artificial Intelligence <br/>
-_September 2023 - September 2024_ <br/>
+_Sep 2023 - Sep 2024_ <br/>
 _Distinction_ <br/>
 _Dissertation sponsored by Google_ <br/>

 <b> Bahcesehir University </b> <br/>
 BSc. in Computer Engineering and Science <br/>
-_September 2018 - July 2023_ <br/>
+_Sep 2018 - Jul 2023_ <br/>
 Grade: 3.00 <br/>

 Work Experience